Skip to content

 • Blurry vision

-Some people are susceptible to this drug blocking the metabolization of propylene glycol by the liver.
-Propylene glycol is a commonly used ingredient found in injectable, oral, and topical medications to facilitate the dispersion of the medicine.
+Some people are susceptible to this medicine blocking the metabolization of propylene glycol.
+It is a commonly used ingredient found in injectable, oral, and topical medications to facilitate the dispersion of the medicine.

 Excess amounts of propylene glycol in the body could cause: